-The Educational Service Unit-Regional Network Operations Centers (ESU-RNOC) would be the interfaces between the high bandwidth, wide area networks and Network Nebraska.
+The Educational Service Unit-Regional Network Operations Centers (ESU-RNOC), once established, would be the interfaces between the high bandwidth, wide area networks serving the LEAs and the Network Nebraska backbone.
+Currently, the ESU network operations staff individually assist with such services as e-mail, Internet filtering, network security, technical troubleshooting, and hardware and software applications.
+As the ESU-NROCs are established, the regional ESUs and colleges could opt to leverage existing staff expertise and hire new expertise to manage and maintain regional services.
+Although there would likely be some regional aggregation of servers and routers, these devices would be able to be managed remotely.
 The ESU-RNOCs would extend service contracts to LEAs to help manage their bandwidth and resolve issues related to Network Nebraska usage.
-The ESU-RNOC would manage WAN bandwidth usage/traffic within the regional aggregation.
-The ESU-RNOC would manage/limit bandwidth usage/traffic when leaving the regional aggregation to traverse Network Nebraska.
-The ESU-RNOC would have the authority to disconnect a school that is negatively impacting the network as a result of viruses, denial-of-service attacks, etc. The ESU-RNOC would provide consultation and support to LEAs as mutually agreed.
-The ESU-NROC would assure compliance with all contractual terms and conditions related to access and transmission on Network Nebraska.
-The ESU-RNOC would have representation on the Network Nebraska Advisory Group (NNAG).
+The ESU-RNOCs would manage WAN-wide area network bandwidth usage/traffic within their regional aggregation.
+The ESU-RNOCs would manage/limit bandwidth usage/traffic when leaving the regional aggregations to traverse Network Nebraska.
+The ESU-RNOC would reserve the right to correct any network activity which compromises or potentially compromises the regional wide area network or Network Nebraska through insecure or illegal network use as well as non-educational or inappropriate network use. would have the authority to disconnect a school that is negatively impacting the network as a result of viruses, denial-of-service attacks, etc. The ESU-RNOCs would provide consultation and support to LEAs as mutually agreed.
+The ESU-NROCs would assure compliance with all contractual terms and conditions related to access and transmission on Network Nebraska.
+The ESU-RNOCs would have representation on the Network Nebraska Advisory Group (NNAG).

 The University of Nebraska Computing Services Network (UNCSN) would be the main contact between the ESU-NROCs and the service providers.
 The staff of the UNCSN would receive requests for service and convert them into service orders, helping to insure that the requirements of the customer are being met by the primary and secondary providers.
-The UNCSN would be the aggregator of Internet demand and purchaser of Internet service for the public entities who are customers of Network Nebraska.
+The UNCSN would be the aggregator of Internet demand and purchaser of Internet service for the public entities who are customers of opt for this service through Network Nebraska.
 The UNCSN would also handle the routing of traffic to Internet2 among eligible entities.
 The UNCSN would staff the Level 2 Network Operations Center for education entities on Network Nebraska.
 The UNCSN would host the Network Nebraska website, www.networknebraska.net.
 The UNCSN would participate in the Network Nebraska Advisory Group (NNAG).

 The Department of Administrative Services-Division of Communications (DAS-DOC) would be the main author of the Request for Proposal (RFP), with input and specifications provided by the DLCs and ESUs.
-The DAS-DOC would negotiate the master purchasing contract, allowing school districts or groups of school districts, to purchase services from the master purchasing contract.
-These services would include Internet access and transport from the major nodes (Norfolk, Omaha, Lincoln, Grand Island, Kearney, North Platte, Scottsbluff) of the statewide network and 45Mbps Internet access through high bandwidth, wide area networking circuits on a regional basis.
+The DAS-DOC would negotiate the master purchasing contract, allowing school districts and colleges or groups of school districts and colleges, to purchase services from the master purchasing contract.
+These services would include Internet access and/or transport from the major nodes (Norfolk, Omaha, Lincoln, Grand Island, Kearney, North Platte, Scottsbluff) of the statewide network and 45Mbps Internet accessor greater transport through high bandwidth, wide area networking circuits on a regional basis.
 The DAS-DOC would charge an administrative fee to end users or groups of end users for use of its services.
 This administrative fee is regulated by the Federal government and must be the same fee charged to any DAS-DOC customer; local, state, or Federal.
 The fee is currently 10% and cannot exceed actual costs.
 The DAS-DOC would participate in the Network Nebraska Advisory Group (NNAG).